-2. Military recruiters/Institutions of higher education: Military recruiters and institutions of higher education are entitled to receive the names, addresses and telephone numbers of secondary students and the school department must comply with any such request, provided that parents have been notified of their right to request that this information not be released without their prior written consent.
+2. Military Recruiters/Institutions of Higher Education: Military recruiters and institutions of higher education are entitled to receive the names, addresses and telephone numbers of secondary students and the school department must comply with any such request, provided that parents have been notified of their right to request that this information not be released without their prior written consent.
 Parents/eligible students who do not want the school department to disclose this information must notify the superintendent in writing by Sept.
-15 or within thirty days of enrollment, whichever is later.
+15 or within 30 days of enrollment, whichever is later.

-Use of federal funds to supplement special education program: Rocky Channels Schools System receives federal funds to supplement the program for the Special Education students in the region.
+Rocky Channels Schools System receives Federal funds to supplement the program for the Special Education students in the region.
 These funds are used to employ Resource Room educational technicians, technology, teacher training and contracted services.

 If you feel that your child may have educational needs, which might require special education services, please call Lisa Smith, Rocky Channels School System Special Education Director, at 633-6699.
 A meeting will be arranged at a mutually convenient time to discuss your concerns and procedures for considering any necessary special education services.